 Another major benefit of an integration platform is that integrations are run in the platform's environment, purpose-built to provide the security and scalability integrations require.
 This entirely removes the burden of setting up, monitoring, and maintaining infrastructure to run customers' integrations.

 Integration support is typically a highly inefficient process.
 Most Technical Support or Customer Service teams lack access to integration tools and resources, which means they must turn to teams such as Product Management and Development to answer questions about integration functionality, check an integration's status, or investigate when something goes wrong.
 Some integration support scenarios also require involvement from DevOps or SysAdmin teams.
 The result is a slow, disruptive back-and-forth process requiring time and resources from multiple groups.
 When integration errors occur outside of business hours, the company incurs the additional cost of after-hours or on-call compensation.

-There are several ways in which implementing an embedded integration platform often leads to increased revenue for B2B software companies.
+There are several ways in which implementing embedded integration platforms often leads to increased revenue for B2B software companies.

-First, an embedded integration platform frees up R&D capacity for driving core product innovation.
+Embedded integration platforms free up R&D capacity for driving core product innovation.
 When using traditional methods to provide integrations, every hour or story point Development teams spend on inefficient integration work is time away from building new, innovative products and features.
 Many companies find that, as their customer base grows, integration work begins to consume a greater and greater percentage of their R&D capacity, causing innovation to slow significantly.